LGBTQ literature in Australia: 21st Century

 Australian LGBT literature has experienced a flowering in the 21st century, with a greater inclusion of LGBT characters and themes in diverse literary forms.
 Much of the literature, both fiction and non-fiction, has been fundamental to give a voice to the experiences and struggles of the LGBT community.

-In 2015, some children's literature also took on queer and diverse topics, with numerous novels exploring the interseccionality between sexual identity, race, disability, and mental health like Becoming Kirrali Lewis, Cloudwish, The Flywheel and The Foretelling of Georgie Spider.
+In 2015, some children's literature also took on queer and diverse topics, with numerous novels exploring the intersectionality between sexual identity, race, disability, and mental health like Becoming Kirrali Lewis, Cloudwish, The Flywheel and The Foretelling of Georgie Spider.

 Notable works of sapphic literature include poetry like Heat and Light by Ellen van Neerven in 2014 and Lemons in the Chicken Wire by Alison Whittaker in 2016; and in novels like Too Much Lip by Melissa Lucashenko in 2018.

 In non-fiction literature, notable works include Growing Up Queer in Australia from 2019, an anthology made by the journalist Benjamin Law.

 In 2022, notable masculine gay novels include Son of Sin by Omar Sakr, Losing Face by George Haddad and My Heart Is A Little Wild Thing by Nigel Featherstone.